-Potentia l Constraints and Analysis Does the City's zoning regulations have occupancy standards in the zoning code_that apply specifically to unrelated adults and not to families?
+Topic City's Proposed Regulations Does the locality restrict the siting of group homes?
+Does the City's zoning regulations have spacing requirements for group homes or other developments standards that restrict the siting of group homes?
+The amendments to the Zoning Ordinance do not include spacing requirements.
+As differential treatment may be a barrier to establishing a group home, Program 4.2.5 commits the City to amending the Zoning Ordinance to remove the differential treatment and to treat group homes in the same manner as other residential uses allowed in the same zone, regardless of licensing.
+Does the City's zoning regulations have occupancy standard that apply specifically to unrelated adults and not to families?
 The new Zoning Ordinance makes no distinction between households comprised of related or unrelated persons.
 Nor does the Zoning Ordinance impose occupancy limits or standards that are separate from the requirements of the building code; the only occupancy standards are those contained in the State building code.
-The new Zoning Ordinance makes no distinction between households comprised of related or unrelated persons.
 Does the City's zoning regulations impose additional building, fire, or other health and safety code requirements?
 No. The same general building, fire, and other health and safety codes that apply to other residences, subject to state health and safety code provisions specific to certain types of residential facilities, apply to group homes.
 Do the City's zoning regulations include standards or requirements for group home operators and residents concerning management practices or specific services, or otherwise are beyond those for other land use regulations?
 4 No. Montague's draft zoning regulations do not impose requirements for group home operators or clients, nor do the regulations seek to regulate a home's management practices.
-Does the land use element regulate the siting of special housing in relationship to one another?
 Does the City's zoning code for legal non-conforming uses apply in the same manner to group homes as other uses?
 Yes.
 Montague's draft zoning regulations do not contain provisions requiring different treatment of a legal nonconforming group home relative to other legal nonconforming uses.
-No. The Land Use Element does not require a minimum distance between two or more special needs housing units.
-PERM HTS AND PROCESSING How does the City process a request to retrofit homes for accessibility?
-An application is made to the City Building Department.
-The City has adopted the Uniform Building Code.
-There are no local amendments of the code that affect accessibility.
-Does the City allow group homes with fewer than six persons by right in single-family zones?
-Yes, the Zoning Ordinance specifically allows group homes ("Residential Care Homes") of six or fewer individuals as principally permitted uses in all the all Residential and Mixed- Use zone districts.
-Does the City have a set of particular conditions or use restrictions for group homes with greater than six persons?
-Facilities serving more than six persons are considered "Residential Care Facilities" which are allowed as conditionally permitted uses in all Residential and Mixed Use zone districts.
-Aside from the Use Permit requirement, no unique development or performance standards apply to that use.
 What kind of community input does the City allow for approval of group homes?
-No public input is solicited for licensed group homes serving six or fewer since they are treated as single-family dwellings or those located in the R-3 and M-U since they are treated the same as other residential uses.
-Public input is not solicited for group homes that are not subject to State licensing.
-For facilities serving more than six and subject to State licensing (i.e., assisted housing), the conditional use
+The proposed amendments will eliminate the discretionary permit process for group homes (regardless of licensing) provided they are established to be indistinguishable from other permitted housing types in the same zone.
+Has the City adopted the Uniform Building Code?
+Yes, but local amendments do not affect disabled access.
+Has the City adopted any universal design element into the code?
+The City encourages the incorporation of universal design in new construction.